-For those who are moderately overweight, tummy tucks are frequently also combined with liposuction.
+For those who are moderately overweight, abdominoplasty is frequently also combined with liposuction.
 A tummy tuck by itself can only remove a limited amount of fat, but the liposuction allows Dr. Masri to remove larger quantities of excess fat at the same time.

 Q. What happens if I get pregnant after having a tummy tuck?

 A. First, don’t worry.
 Pregnancy after abdominoplasty is perfectly safe.
 Ideally, you should wait 4-6 months for everything to heal before becoming pregnant.
 On the downside, the dramatic change in size will likely ruin the results of your tummy tuck, making another abdominoplasty necessary.
 In general, if you’re planning on more children it might be better to wait to get your tummy tuck, partially if you’d prefer to avoid having multiple procedures.
 On the other hand, if you’re dissatisfied with your current appearance but are simply not sure if you’ll be having kids in the future, there’s no real safety reason to avoid it.

 Q. Can a tummy tuck be used to repair other pregnancy damage besides loose skin?